Borderlands 4: Reception

-Borderlands 4 received "generally favorable" reviews for the Windows and PlayStation 5 versions while the Xbox Series X/S version received "critical acclaim", according to review aggregator website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 87% of critics.
+Borderlands 4 received "generally favorable" reviews for the Windows and PlayStation 5 versions while the Xbox Series X/S version received "universal acclaim", according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 88% of critics.
 However, the game received criticism for its performance and optimization issues.
 In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.

 Scott Duwe on Destructoid called the game "A hallmark of excellence.
 There may be flaws, but they are negligible and won't cause massive damage.
 Borderlands 4 is easily the best in the series when it comes to gameplay-feel and fun factor, and the best overall game in the franchise since Borderlands 2, but some performance issues on PC are cause for concern."
 The pro and cons of Jesse Lennox's review on Digital Trends praised the game's more balanced tone but added that the humor still misses quite a bit in their criticism.
 Rick Lane from Eurogamer said "Borderlands 4 brings a more sensible script and a true open world to its pseudo-cel-shaded gun-show.
 But these moderate improvements are undermined by frustrating exploration and combat that takes too long to properly shine."
 Brian Shea's conclusion on Game Informer was "Though many of the series’ core elements remain intact, Gearbox has refined and reconfigured them in such ways that Borderlands 4 rises beyond anything the series has accomplished to this point, making for a chaotic looter-shooter worthy of the series’ sterling early-2010s reputation."
 Jordan Ramée from GameSpot praised the game's starting lineup of playable Vault Hunters and the rewarding efforts in chasing loot and crafting new builds while criticising it for uninteresting main characters, dull optional side quests and repetitive enemy designs.
 A staggering amount of guns to choose from and beautiful art direction but a dull story and antagonist were the pros and cons of Andrew Brown from GamesRadar.